benji6/reflections-on-software-engineering-leadership/delivery-estimates-and-precision.md

 # Delivery estimates and precision

 Consider estimating the delivery time of a complicated software engineering project.
 If you were to plot a graph of delivery likelihood on the y axis against time on the x axis you would typically not get a symmetrical [Gaussian distribution](https://en.wikipedia.org/wiki/Normal_distribution).
-Typically you would see an asymmetrical curve with a long tail stretching off to the future.
+Typically you would see an asymmetrical curve with a long tail stretching off to the future ([positive skew](https://en.wikipedia.org/wiki/Skewness)).

 If you to commit to a delivery time that lies in the middle of that distribution then 50% of the time you will either deliver on time or a bit before scheduled and 50% of the time you will deliver on time or potentially quite a long way after scheduled.
 This is undesirable as we may appear unreliable and ineffective.